johnpeart/johnpeart.github.io/src/posts/blogpost/2020-12-21-2020-resolutions-review.md

 In 2019, I had an idea for a podcast called [the Department of Bad Ideas](/2019/01/27/department-of-bad-ideas).
 I didn't actually get around to making it though, despite putting all the infrastructure in place.
 So this year, I said I'd finish it but *I haven't*.
 I recorded two episodes of the podcast, but I want to do a couple more before I publish them.

 Despite that, **I have still achieved 100% of this goal**[^pod].
 The success criteria for this goal was to publish 5 episodes of a podcast, and *I did do that*.
 I created a podcast for the [Civil Service LGBT+ Network](http://civilservice.lgbt) as part of its digital pride season.
-It's called the PrideON podcast, and [you can listen to it on the Network's website](http://civilservice.lgbt/podcast).
+It’s called the PrideON podcast, and [you can listen to it on the Network’s website](http://civilservice.lgbt/podcast).

 [^pod]: If you include the recorded episodes I haven't released, then I've achieved 110% of the goal.